mask-main

 Almaty, Kazakhstan – The Second Regional Workshop on Elements of Country Energy Planning took place on 4-5 February 2026 as part of Phase II of the EU-funded SECCA project’s energy modelling initiative.
 The event brought together members of the Regional Group on Energy Modelling and project national coordinators.
 They reviewed results achieved so far during Phase II and discussed approaches to regional cooperation in energy planning.

-On the first day of the workshop, country teams presented their modelling exercises, shared key findings and insights.
-On the second day, a dedicated session led by Rocco De Miglio, SECCA Workstream Lead on Energy Modelling, focused on the concept of “regional connectivity” in the context of energy planning.
+Then, at a dedicated session led by Rocco De Miglio, SECCA Workstream Lead on Energy Modelling, the workshop participants discussed the concept of “regional connectivity” in the context of energy planning.

 This workshop formed part of SECCA’s ongoing efforts to promote regional collaboration and knowledge sharing, as well as to improve local systems thinking and knowledge (data) based decision making in the energy and climate sectors.